Mon-Fri 9:00 - 17:00

 Negotiation Skills: Assessing the realtor’s negotiation skills is critical since they communicate the offers to secure the best deal.
 Some qualities linked to better negotiation skills are years of experience, the number of transactions, and checking reviews through trusted sources.

-Local Market Expertise: A realtor who is well-versed in the local market trends, neighborhoods, and property values can provide invaluable guidance.
+Local Market Expertise: A realtor who is well-versed in the local market trends, neighbourhoods, and property values can provide invaluable guidance.

 Fee Structure: Understand the realtor’s fee structure.
 Typically, the seller pays the realtor’s commission.
 However, clarifying any fees or charges you may be responsible for as a buyer is essential.

-Selecting the right realtor is a pivotal decision to impact your real estate experience in Ontario significantly.
+Selecting the right realtor is a pivotal decision that can significantly impact your real estate experience in Ontario.
 By conducting thorough research and interviewing potential candidates, you can find a realtor who aligns with your needs and goals, making your property search and purchase smoother and more successful.

 Step 3 – Get a Mortgage Pre-Approval

 For many prospective homebuyers, securing a mortgage is crucial to achieving their homeownership dreams.
 One of the first steps in this journey is getting pre-approved for a mortgage.
-Mortgage pre-approval gives you a clear picture of your budget and strengthens your position when making offers on properties.
+Mortgage pre-approval gives you a clear picture of your budget and strengthens your position when making property offers.
 In this section, we’ll walk you through the steps to get pre-approved for a mortgage, empowering you to navigate the homebuying process confidently.

 Check Your Credit: Reviewing your credit report is essential before applying for a mortgage pre-approval.
 Lenders will assess your creditworthiness, so make sure your credit history is accurate and in good standing.
 Address any errors and work to improve your credit score if necessary by paying bills on time and reducing outstanding debts.